 For many, smoking a cigar is one of life’s great pleasures and we couldn’t agree more.
 The richness of the smokes, their complexity, the depth of their flavours, everything counts for a truly fantastic smoking experience.

+Whether you prefer the smoke of Cohiba cigars or Romeo Y Julieta cigars, some premises are certain.
 In order to enjoy the best flavours, it is essential that the tobacco leaves themselves are of the highest quality, of course; but what else can influence the quality of your favourite smokes and change their flavour – for better or worse?

 Moisture and Humidity

 Cigars absorb and retain moisture from the surrounding environment, which can alter their flavours; they can also become dry in mere hours or days if left in less than favourable conditions.
 If you notice that your cigar has gone dry, you can try to keep it in a high moisture environment, although the original flavour can never be restored.

 A slow burn is required for you to be able to fully appreciate the richness and depth of flavours and textures but, if your cigar is dry, it will burn too quickly and hotly, so you will not be able to enjoy them.

 You can easily gauge whether your cigar is too dry or too humid.
 When you roll it between your fingers and hear crackling, then it’s too dry.
 If it feels springy, it’s too damp.
 Cigars are supposed to feel firm, so make sure you store your smokes in a good humidor.